 Apparently, those person who left the UK voluntarily, but the Secretary of State had purchased the flight ticket such as self-check-in removals are also recorded as voluntarily departures at Secretary of State’s expense.

-What is re-entry ban duration after removal or deportation?
+Duration of re-entry ban after removal or deportation

 If the Home Office had previously removed a person then such persons usually gets a 10-year re-entry ban UK.
 Perhaps, for the purpose of paragraph 320(7B) of the immigration rules, a removal or deportation decision relates to:

 - Immigration and Asylum Act 1999: under section 10 the Home Office may remove/deport a person.
 If a person requires a leave to enter or remain in the UK but does not have it.